Corona-hackers targeted EU officials with bogus emails

 Organisations in South Korea and Taiwan also came under attack.

-The idea was to use stolen information to "to gain future unauthorised access to corporate networks and sensitive information relating to the Covid-19 vaccine distribution," the US tech firm added.
+The idea was to use stolen information "to gain future unauthorised access to corporate networks and sensitive information relating to Covid-19 vaccine distribution," the US tech firm added.

 IBM could not say who did it, but the signs "pointed to nation-state activity", it said.